Virginia Attorney General: Responsibilities

 The attorney general represents the legal interests of the people of Virginia and agencies and boards of the state's government.
 By law, the attorney general must represent the state and its constituent agencies unless it is impractical to do so, in which case private legal representation may be contracted to serve in their place.
-They are responsible for aiding investigative activities into certain criminals activities, enforcing certain laws, and providing official advice on questions of law to members of the Virginia General Assembly and other state officials.
+They are responsible for aiding investigative activities into certain criminal activities, enforcing certain laws, and providing official advice on questions of law to members of the Virginia General Assembly and other state officials.
+The attorney general can be impeached and removed from office by the Virginia General Assembly.

 The office of attorney general is led by the attorney general.
 Under them serve a chief deputy attorney general, four deputy attorneys general, and various other legal and support staff.

 List of attorneys general

-Attorneys general of colonial Virginia
+Colonial Virginia

 Records of this period are sparse.
 The attorney general was appointed by the King, a combination of the governor and council, or the governor or acting governor.
 There was no term of office, and the office may have been vacant for extended periods.

-Attorneys general (1776–1857)
+Virginia (1776–1857)

 From 1776 to 1851, the attorney general was elected by the General Assembly, or, in case of vacancy, appointed by the governor for an undefined term.
 The Virginia Constitution of 1851 introduced popular election and four-year terms.
 After the 1851 constitution, vacancies would be filled by the General Assembly, if they were in session, or by the governor.

-Attorneys general during the Civil War and Reconstruction
+Civil War and Reconstruction

 Tucker served as the attorney general of Confederate Virginia throughout the Civil War.
 Wheat and Bowden served as the attorneys general for Restored Government of Virginia.
 From 1865 to 1870, the commanding general of the military district of Virginia appointed the office.